redoio/offenses_data/README.md

 18. [Under what circumstances does the CDCR ID for an individual change?](#question-under-what-circumstances-does-the-cdcr-id-for-an-individual-change)

 #### `Question` The structure of the CDCR ID is not recognizable to me.
 Why is that?
 `Answer` We anonymize the original or raw CDCR IDs using an md5 hash algorithm.
-In simple terms, though our prison sentences data is collected under the California Public Records Act (CPRA), we added an additional anonymization layer to protect incarcerated individuals' privacy.
-All individual names are hidden from public view.
-Additionally, their CDCR IDs are hashed, i.e. mapped to a new unique 10-character identifier that conceals the original value but remains consistent across all datasets: demographics, current commitments and prior commitments.
+Though our prison sentences data is collected under the California Public Records Act (CPRA) and therefore can be released as is, we added an additional anonymization layer to protect incarcerated individuals' privacy.
+The original CDCR IDs are mapped to a new unique 10-character identifier that conceals the original value but remains consistent across all datasets: demographics, current commitments and prior commitments.
+Additionally, all individual names released by CDCR are hidden from public view.

 #### `Question` I found a compelling case but I cannot learn more about the individual using an anonymized CDCR ID.
 What should I do?
-`Answer` Please contact us with your request and we will be happy to provide you with the individual(s) original CDCR ID(s) and personal name(s) we have on file.
+`Answer` Please contact us through our Data Request form (https://tool.redoio.info/data_request) and we will be happy to provide you with the individual(s) original CDCR ID(s) and personal name(s) we have on file.

 #### `Question` I noticed that some sentences are missing case numbers.
 Why are they not available?
-`Answer` Unfortunately, CDCR will not disclose certain information under the California Public Records Act (CPRA) despite our best efforts to collect full and complete information about prison sentences.
+`Answer` Unfortunately, CDCR does not disclose certain case numbers, CDCR IDs, individual names and other details under the California Public Records Act (CPRA) despite our best efforts to collect full and complete information about the incarcerated population.
 We recognize that missing case numbers and CDCR IDs limits the use of our dataset.
 We are continuing to urge CDCR to provide more complete data to avoid these pitfalls.
 However, we hope that in instances wherein a case number for a controlling offense is missing, other information on their current and prior commitments may help identify the person in question.
 Please contact us with your inquiry and we will be happy to assist you further.

 #### `Question` How do I cite the data and results?
 `Answer` Please reference our data, dashboards and analyses as follows: